-This next section gives a brief overview of the entire PhenoCycler-Fusion workflow.
-The subsequent chapters will focus on guiding the user through protocols related to the tissue preparation and antibody staining portions of the PhenoCycler-Fusion Solution.
+The following section provides a brief overview of the entire PhenoCycler-Fusion workflow.
+(See Figure 1.4.)
+Subsequent chapters will focus on guiding you through protocols related to the tissue preparation and antibody staining portions of the PhenoCycler-Fusion solution.

-FIGURE 1-4: PhenoCycler Workflow
+FIGURE 1.4.
+PhenoCycler workflow.